yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 time bundle exec rake create NAME=elasticsearch-from-cli FLAVOR=m1.large
 </pre>

-It will load the AWS credentials from your `node.json` file, create the instance in EC2, bootstrap and configure, and perform the Elasticsearch installation we just did manually.
+It will load AWS credentials from your `node.json` file, create the instance in EC2, bootstrap and configure it, and perform the Elasticsearch installation and configuration we just did manually.
 Open the URL printed at the end!

 </small>